ghc-proposals/ghc-proposals/proposals/0009-no-implicit-export.rst

 ::
  modules Foo () where

-This pragma is treated as syntactic extensions and only effects modules within the given project.
+This pragma is treated as a syntactic extension and only effects modules within the given project.

 Files that do not explicitly export produce a compiler warning: